sparkdq-community/sparkdq/docs/source/built_in_checks/aggregate.rst

     ":ref:`count-exact-check` ", "Ensures that the dataset contains exactly the specified number of rows."
     ":ref:`column-presence-check` ", "Verifies the existence of required columns in the DataFrame, independent of their data types."
     ":ref:`schema-check` ", "Ensures that a DataFrame matches an expected schema by verifying column names and data types, with optional strict enforcement against unexpected columns."
+   ":ref:`unique-rows-check`", "Validates that all rows in a DataFrame are unique, either across all columns or a defined subset, helping to detect unintended duplication and enforce row-level uniqueness."